top of page

 Command training

-Basic command training is a fundamental aspect of training many dogs, including any
+Basic command training is a fundamental aspect of training many herding dogs, including any

 a french bulldog holding a red herding ball on grasses